0AnonymousSite0/Social-media-data-to-Interrelated-informtion-to-Parameters-of-virtual-road-model/README.md

 1.1 This repository aims at providing the codes and data regarding the paper entitled “……” for the public, and it is developed by The University of ****.

 1.2 All codes are developed on Python 3.6 or 3.7, and the IDE adopted is PyCharm (Professional version).
 The codes also support the GPU computing for higher speed; the Navida CUDA we adopted is V10.0.130.
-The Gis platform is Arcgis Pro 2.3, and the VRM platform is VISSIM 11; their liciences are necessary.
+The Gis platform is Arcgis Pro 2.3, and the VRM platform is VISSIM 11; their licenses are necessary.

 1.3 We greatly appreciate the selfless spirits of these voluntary contributors of a series of open python libraries, including
 Bert (https://github.com/google-research/bert), Tensorflow (https://github.com/tensorflow/models), pytorch (https://github.com/pytorch/pytorch), Keras (https://github.com/keras-team/keras), Numpy (https://numpy.org/), labelImg (https://github.com/tzutalin/labelImg), pyExcelerator (https://github.com/WoLpH/pyExcelerator), py2neo (https://github.com/py2neo-org/py2neo), some base works (https://github.com/yongzhuo/Keras-TextClassification, https://github.com/zjunlp/DeepKE/tree/master), and so on.
 Our work stands on the shoulders of these giants.